Growing mobile in-app subscription conversion rates: the right way

 You can look up full information about each user.

-Moreover, you can manage user access level in the app and choose what functionality is available for him.
+Moreover, you can manage the user access level in the app and choose what functionality is available for him.
 Imagine you had a technical issue in the app and someone posted a bad review in the App Store as a result.
 To make the user happy again, you can unlock free premium access for a limited time.

 Automating the process of sending promo push notifications